Aldarobot/whoami/README.md

 ## MSRV

-The current MSRV of WhoAmI is Rust 1.65.
+MSRV is updated according to the [Ardaku MSRV guidelines], so it will only get updated on minor and major version bumps.
+All 2.x releases will be maintained with bugfixes until the end of 2027 at minimum.

-MSRV is updated according to the [Ardaku MSRV guidelines].
+ - WhoAmI 2.2: Rust 1.85 MSRV (bump to get the 2024 edition)

-### Support
+ - WhoAmI 2.1: Rust 1.75 MSRV (bump to pull in nix, etc.)

-If you need to support earlier version of Rust, WhoAmI 1.x.y targets Rust 1.40.0 stable and later, and the 1.x.y track will be maintained at least until the release of the Rust 2024 edition.
+ - WhoAmI 2.0: Rust 1.65 MSRV (support based on original 2.0 plan)

-All 2.x releases will be supported and receive bugfixes at least until sometime in 2027.
+ - WhoAmI 1.x: Rust 1.40 MSRV (old MSRV policy, maintained until end of 2025 at minimum)

 ## Binary